wavefrontHQ/opentelemetry-examples/DOTNET-example/README.md

 ### Prerequisites

-* A Tanzu Observability by Wavefront account, which gives you access to a cluster.
+* An Aria Operations for Applications (formerly known as Tanzu Observability by Wavefront) account, which gives you access to a cluster.
-    If you don’t have a cluster, [sign up for a free trial](https://tanzu.vmware.com/observability-trial).
+    If you don’t have a cluster, [sign up for a free trial](https://www.vmware.com/products/aria-operations-for-applications.html).
 * Clone the [OpenTelemetry Examples](https://github.com/wavefrontHQ/opentelemetry-examples) repository.
 * Install the Docker platform.
 You’ll run the Wavefront proxy on Docker for this tutorial.
 * Install the Wavefront proxy on Docker.